bettasimousss/bettasimousss.github.io/_pages/about.md

 ## About Me

-I am a researcher working at the intersection of **biodiversity modeling**, **artificial intelligence**, and **remote sensing**.
-My work is grounded in a deep commitment to **conservation science**, leveraging cutting-edge computational tools to understand, predict, and protect the world’s ecosystems.
+Originally a vagrant individual from computer science, I’ve since established in the rich and tangled niche of ecological science.
+What began as a serendipitous dispersal event, a PhD in biodiversity modeling, became a long-term residency in computational ecology.
+These days, I spend my time crafting models to ask ecological questions, some old, some new, and some we didn’t know how to ask before.
+I’m here for the organized chaos, the unexpected insights, and the joy of learning something weird about nature every day.

+## Research

-With a background in ecological modeling and data science, I develop machine learning pipelines that integrate multi-source environmental data—ranging from satellite imagery to ecological surveys—to model species distributions, monitor ecosystem change, and inform conservation planning.
+My research lies at the intersection of **biodiversity modeling** and **artificial intelligence**.
+With a background in computer science and a PhD in ecology, I develop advances statistical and learning frameworks that integrate multi-source environmental data—ranging from satellite imagery to ecological surveys—to model biodiversity in spaces to inform monitoring and support conservation planning.

 My research bridges theory and application, with projects focused on: